 • 2 large eggs

-• Salt and black pepper to taste
+• black pepper to taste

-• Parsley or green onion chopped; optional
+• parsley or green onion chopped; optional

 Instructions